Breast Reconstruction After Mastectomy

 How Long is Breast Reconstruction Recovery?

 The recovery period following a breast reconstruction will require patience.
 The length of recovery varies from one woman to another depending on where she is in her breast cancer care, whether the mastectomy was earlier or coordinated with the first reconstructive surgery, what type of breast reconstruction was chosen, and her overall health.
 We will provide you with detailed care instructions.
-It may take two weeks to two months before you are able to return to work, depending on your specific situation.
+It may vary by patient but typically it takes up to two weeks to two months before you are able to return to work, depending on your specific situation.

 How long will my breast reconstruction results last?